Westminster City Council: History

-It was envisaged that through the London Government Act 1963 Westminster as a London local authority would share power with the Greater London Council.
-The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the local authorities responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
-This arrangement lasted until 1986 when Westminster City Council gained responsibility for some services that had been provided by the Greater London Council, such as waste disposal.
-Westminster became an education authority in 1990.
+From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
+The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Westminster) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
+The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
+Westminster became a local education authority in 1990 when the Inner London Education Authority was dissolved.